 These families are placing their complete trust in me with their children’s feet and I must use all my expertise so that child can move around in comfortable, well fitted shoes.

-If you don’t have a local kids’ shoe store to take your kids to, below you can find a selection of the best kids sneakers that are available in different widths such as medium, wide, and extra wide!
+If you don’t have a local kids’ shoe store to take your kids to, below you can find a selection of the best kids sneakers that are available in different widths such as medium, wide, and extra wide.
+These are all shoe styles that I have fitted before, and I am familiar with the quality and support that they provide, as well as how they fit.

 The shoes in the second-row fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 Do you have a favorite place where you take your children to be fitted for shoes?
-Have you shopped at Stride Rite or Nordstrom’s before?
+Have you shopped at Stride Rite, Payless, or Nordstrom’s before?
 What was your experience like?
 Please share your thoughts and experiences so we can all benefit it from them!